 Where to Stay in Arequipa

-There are tons of hotels in Arequipa, but for backpackers I highly recommend Friendly AQP as a great Arequipa hostel – I stayed there & felt at home.
+There are tons of hotels in Arequipa, but for backpackers, I highly recommend Friendly AQP as a great Arequipa hostel – I stayed there & felt at home.
 The hostel was around 10 minutes walk from the Plaza de Armas main square & was quiet but friendly, with great wifi and pancakes for breakfast!

-I arrived from Cusco by bus at around 5.30am, and was dropped off at my hostel, as promised by Peru Hop.
+I arrived from Cusco by bus at around 5.30am, and was dropped off at the Friendly AQP hostel, as promised by Peru Hop.
 At that time, of course my bed wasn’t ready, so I was offered a blanket and pointed to the common room, where a couple of others were already sleeping on the sofa.
 I settled into a chair & made myself as comfy as I could, using a table to stretch out my legs and dozed for another couple of hours.
 After the bus ride I was used to curling up and was so exhausted I could have slept anywhere!

 Trying Guinea Pig in Arequipa